 Parenting time & legal decision making authority

-If you and your former spouse cannot agree on a parenting plan, a Judge will need to determine what is in the best interest of your child.
-In most cases, the best interests of children are served by granting parenting time to both parents.
+If you and your former spouse cannot agree on a parenting plan a Judge will need to determine what is in the best interest of your child.
+In most cases, the best interests of children are served by awarding parenting time to both parents.

 Courts consider several elements when determining child parenting time arrangements:

 - Evidence of the child's paternity (who is the father)